matthunz/bevy_mod_reaction/README.md

 }));
 ```

 For coarse-grained reactivity `ReactiveQuery` tracks the entities read and only re-runs the current system if those values have changed.
-Bundles of components can also be derived:
+Switch statements are also supported, with more primitives coming soon:
 ```rs
 // Fine-grained reactivity:
 // This reaction will only run when a tracked `Health` component changes.